 As you can see, many special factors must be considered when preparing your business’s IT infrastructure for a hurricane, but the guiding principle remains the same: Hope for the best; plan for the worst.
 Follow that philosophy, and your business will recover as quickly as possible.

 Tech Hero is the trusted choice for the latest information technology tips, tricks and news.
-Contact us at (800) 900-TECH or send us an email at email@example.com for more information on disaster preparedness.
+Contact us at (800) 900-TECH or send us a message for more information on disaster preparedness.